 We’re moving to more sustainable curing fuel sources and encouraging fuel-switching to less polluting fuels such as the use of biomass – wood and crop residues such as nut shells and tree prunings – as an alternative fuel where appropriate.

 By 2020, we aim to have zero coal usage for tobacco curing and ensure no deforestation due to the growing and curing of the tobacco we purchase.
+We’re also applying the Natural Capital Protocol to measure how we are protecting the environment and improving the well-being of farmers and their families.
+Read our case study.

 In 2015, PMI and its suppliers planted more than 29 million trees and implemented programs to increase the total fuel consumed for tobacco curing from renewable energy sources.
 We believe that biomass and traceable sources of wood fuel are the most cost-effective renewable energy options.
 We also continue to review the potential of new technologies, such as using solar energy in curing barns.